Jessie Chiang

 • Sumitomo Mitsui, as administrative agent, in a $223 million senior unsecured term facility for Howmet Aerospace Inc.

-• TE Connectivity Ltd. in an amendment and extension of a $1.5 billion senior unsecured multicurrency revolving credit facility for Tyco Electronics Group S.A.
+• TE Connectivity Ltd. in a senior unsecured revolving facility for Tyco Electronics Group S.A. and an amendment and extension of a $1.5 billion senior unsecured multicurrency revolving credit facility for Tyco Electronics Group S.A.

 • Truist Bank, as administrative agent, in a $200 million senior unsecured term facility for Howmet Aerospace Inc.